 Variables and Conditions

-To understand better how menus other logic can be created in reactor we need to understand reactor's variables and conditions.
+To better understand how menus and other logic can be created in Reactor, we need to understand Reactor's Variables and Conditions.

 Variables